Ciiku-Kihara/KIRA-PLASTININA-UNSUPERVISED-ML-PROJECT-WITH-R/README.md

 ## Setup Instructions
 To make changes to my code, you can go ahead and fork my work.

-The following is a link where you can get the data from: https://www.kaggle.com/farhanmd29/predicting-customer-ad-clicks
+The following are links where you can get the data from: https://www.kaggle.com/farhanmd29/predicting-customer-ad-clicks and http://bit.ly/EcommerceCustomersDataset

 ## Technologies Used